 - 5 prison libraries (run by public library services)

 - school libraries (see below)

 - workplace and specialist libraries

-These schemes use Cat Cymru, the all-Wales searchable library catalogue to help users find and request items.
+These schemes use Cat Cymru (Find a Book), the all-Wales searchable library catalogue to help users find and request items.

 The UK School Library Association is a good place to start if you are a school librarian, plus they have branches around the country including South East Wales and South West Wales.
 The SW Wales branch has its own website.
 There is also some information on Welsh school libraries within a CILIP report on school libraries (see the appendix from 2010) based on survey responses.